PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/image-settings-list.md

 `confirm_button_label` = _Regenerate_ in Admin.Actions<br/>
 `close_button_label` = _Cancel_ in Admin.Actions

+## Errors and notifications in UI

+The main important warning is once entering the Images setting page.
+It is specified as:<br>
+*By default, all images settings are already installed in your store.
+Do not delete them, you will need it!*

+Once the configuration is successfully saved, the UI prompts the following success notification:<br>
+*The settings have been successfully updated. *

+The Images generatioin options section is stated with information notification: <br>
+*JPEG images have a small file size and standard quality.
+PNG images have a larger file size, a higher quality and support transparency.
+Note that in all cases the image files will have the .jpg extension.
+*WARNING: This feature may not be compatible with your theme, or with some of your modules.
+In particular, PNG mode is not compatible with the Watermark module.
+If you encounter any issues, turn it off by selecting "Use JPEG".*

 ### Multistore behavior

 The fields listed above don't have checkboxes and are available in all contexts (all shops, group, single store).